Ukulele

 The Aughton & Ormskirk u3a ‘Ukuleers’ is a friendly, fun, group who meet together to sing well-known and popular songs accompanied by strumming along with our ukuleles.
 Playing a musical instrument is known to keep the mind active and to help avoid some of the mental problems of older age, and the ukulele is one of the easier instruments to learn.
 Anyone who already plays the Ukulele a little is very welcome to join us, as indeed are those who just wish to ‘sing-a-long’, see what we do, and maybe try it out for themselves.

-Almost all our members have only learned to play over the last year or two.
+A lot of our members have only learned to play over the last year or two.

 Maybe, after seeing how easy it is to get started and how quickly you can progress, you too will “get the uke bug”!